Criteria Air Pollutants

 How to Download Your Data

 - Go to Table 24.
-Refining Industry Energy Consumption.
+Refining Industry Energy Consumption and click on the XLS option.

-- For 2019, copy the value for “Total (trillion Btu)” under “Energy Consumption”
+- For each year, copy the value for “Total” under “Energy Consumption”

 X